cslunetta/GearShare/README.md

 # GearShare

-**_GearShare_** is an app developed for
+**_GearShare_** is an app developed for musians and artists.
+Our goal is to help facilitate users sharing gear between each other to use for shows, studio work, etc.

-Logo ()
-Image of page ()

-## Developer Setup
+## Setup

-Instructions for running GearShare to see it for yourself and/or aid in further development

-### Requirements
+### Clone the project

--   Git
--   Visual Studio (configured to run server-side ASP.NET Web API C# code)
--   MS SQL Server (Express or higher)
--   NodeJS
+From a terminal window, in any directory you'd like, run: `git clone git@github.com:cslunetta/GearShare.git`

 ### Firebase

-You will need to create a Firebase project to have working authentication and authorization.
+Create a Firebase project to have working authentication and authorization.

 -   Go to [Firebase](https://firebase.google.com/) and create a project (can be named anything).
 Add authentication in the form of email/password to the project.
 -   In the project settings, you will need your `Project Id` and `Web API Key`

-### Clone the project

-From a terminal window, in any directory you'd like, run: `git clone git@github.com:cslunetta/GearShare.git`

 ### Back-end setup